joshbegley/nyt-latest/README.md

 `Why the U.S. lags behind on public transit`\
 https://www.nytimes.com/2026/06/03/headway/public-transit-subways-construction-united-states.html

-**See the Clashes Between ICE and Protesters at Delaney Hall**\
+**See the Clashes Between ICE and Protesters in New Jersey**\
-`The demonstrations have at times turned violent, with federal and state authorities deploying tear gas and wielding batons as protesters resisted calls to disperse.`\
+`Demonstrations outside the Delaney Hall immigrant detention center have at times turned violent, with the authorities deploying tear gas and wielding batons as protesters resisted calls to disperse.`\
 https://www.nytimes.com/2026/06/03/nyregion/delaney-hall-protests-photos.html

 **Trump Administration Turns to a New Rationale to Justify Old Tariffs**\